 Check out your local library for butterfly resources.
 Read a few books about butterflies together.

 Libraries have more than just a great collection of books.
 Passes to local butterfly museums or a butterfly habitat sometimes can be found at local libraries.

 Kids love reading books about butterflies.
 Eric Carle's The Very Hungry Caterpillar is an all time favorite for young learners.

 The Very Impatient Caterpillar is a funny children's book about metamorphosis written for elementary aged kids.
 Our local librarian says this book is almost always checked out!

-These printables were created by Nature Inspired Learning and are for personal use only for your home or classroom.
+These printables were created by Nature Inspired Learning and are for personal use only for your home, classroom, or public library.
 They are designed to be a tool that can be used for early learning success.
 All of these life cycle of a butterfly worksheets are for non-commercial use.
 See full disclosure.
 Have questions, send me an email at julie (at) natureinspiredlearning (dot) com

 Don't forget to get access to the life cycle of a butterfly printable pack below!